Guadalupe River (Texas)

+The river, and the larger area around it known as Texas Hill Country, is prone to flash flooding.
+Its nickname is Flash Flood Alley.

 Course

-The upper part, in the Texas Hill Country, is a smaller, faster stream with limestone banks and shaded by pecan and bald cypress trees.
-It is formed by two main tributary forks, the North Fork and South Fork Guadalupe Rivers.
-It is popular as a tubing destination where recreational users often float down it on inflated tire inner tubes during the spring and summer months.
+The upper part, in the Texas Hill Country, is a small, fast stream with limestone banks, shaded by pecan and bald cypress trees.
+It is formed by the convergence of the North and South Fork Guadalupe.
+It is popular for tubing; users often float down it on inflated tire inner tubes during the spring and summer.
 East of Boerne, on the border of Kendall County and Comal County, it flows through Guadalupe River State Park, one of the more popular tubing areas along it.

 The lower part begins at the outlet of Canyon Lake, near New Braunfels.
-The section between Canyon Dam and New Braunfels is the most heavily used in terms of recreation.
-It is a popular destination for whitewater rafters, canoeists, kayakers, and tubing.
-When the water is flowing at less than 1000 cuft/s there could be hundreds if not thousands of tubes on this stretch of it.
-At flows greater than 1000 cuft/s, there should be very few tubes on the water.
+The section between Canyon Dam and New Braunfels is the most heavily used for recreation.
+It is a popular destination for whitewater rafters, canoeists, kayakers, and tubers.
+When the water is flowing at less than 1000 cuft/s there can be hundreds if not thousands of tubes on this stretch.
+At flows greater than 1000 cuft/s, there are very few tubes on the water.
 Flows greater than 1000 cuft/s and less than 2500 cuft/s are ideal for rafting and paddling.
 The flow is controlled by Canyon Dam, and by the amount of rainfall the area has received.
 It is joined by the Comal River in New Braunfels and the San Marcos River about two miles (3 km) west of Gonzales.
 The part below the San Marcos River, as well as the latter, is part of the course for the Texas Water Safari.

 The San Antonio River flows into it just north of Tivoli.
-Ahead of the entry into the San Antonio Bay estuary, it forms a delta and splits into two distributaries referred respectively as the North and South parts.
-Each distributary flows into the San Antonio Bay estuary at Guadalupe Bay.
+Ahead of the entry into the San Antonio Bay estuary, it forms a delta and splits into two distributaries, the North and South parts, which both flow into the San Antonio Bay estuary at Guadalupe Bay.

 History

-The river was first called after Nuestra Señora de Guadalupe by Alonso de León in 1689.
+The river was named after Nuestra Señora de Guadalupe by Alonso de León in 1689.
 It was renamed the San Augustin by Domingo Terán de los Ríos who maintained a colony on it, but the name Guadalupe persisted.
 Many explorers referred to the current Guadalupe as the San Ybón above its confluence with the Comal, and instead the Comal was called the Guadalupe.
 Evidence indicates that it has been home to humans for several thousand years, including the Karankawa, Tonkawa, and Huaco (pronounced like Waco) Indians.

 Being led by Prince Solms, 228 pioneer immigrants from Germany traveled overland from Indianola to the site chosen to be the first German settlement in Texas, New Braunfels.
 Upon reaching the river, the pioneers found it too high to cross due to the winter rains.
 Prince Solms, perhaps wishing to impress the others with his bravado, plunged into the raging waters and crossed the swollen river on horseback.
 Not to be outdone by anyone, Betty Holekamp immediately followed and successfully crossed the river.
-Thus Betty Holekamp is known as the first white woman to cross the Guadalupe on horseback.